 Meitu, a Chinese photo-retouching app that gives your selfies anime-style makeovers, is wildly popular in the U.S. this month, but experts warn it could do more than just make you hauntingly adorable.

 Besides smoothing your skin, adding color to your eyes and surrounding you with an angelic glow (in the photo, of course, not real life), Meitu requests far more permissions than it needs on your smartphone, and may be tracking you and sending your personal information back to China.
+The best Android antivirus apps won't help you with that.

 "Meitu is a throw-together of multiple analytics and marketing/ad tracking packages, with something cute to get people to use it," security analyst Jonathan Zdziarski wrote on Twitter.